nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 The **Data Component** is where all the data that are needed to execute a command is stored.
-For example when `"go"` command is executed, the `GoCommand` object will use data stored in `NusMap`, `EateryList` and `BlockAlias` in order to find the shortest route.
+For example when `"go"` command is executed, the `GoCommand` object will use data stored in `NusMap`, `EateryList` and `BlockAlias` in order to find the shortest route. <br>

 On the other hand, the **Storage Component** is responsible for saving from and loading data into stored in the **Data Component**.
-This will be further elaborated in the following section.
+This will be further elaborated in the following section. <br>

 ### 2.7.
 Storage Component
 ![img.png](images/StorageComponent.png)